 Key Stage 3 – Modern Foreign Languages

-In the Modern Foreign Languages Department we have 3 teachers: Mrs Rodríguez-García (Head of Department), Mrs Vallom and Miss Morano.
+In the Modern Foreign Languages Department we have 4 teachers: Mrs Rodríguez-García (Subject Leader), Mrs Vallom, Mr Rosiello and Miss Phillips.

-Outside of the classroom, all year 8 students are offered the opportunity of taking part in our overseas trip to Barcelona where students can put into practice the language skills they have acquired in lessons.
-We stay in a hotel just outside of Barcelona and we undertake various activities which include visiting the Nou Camp, Barcelona’s famous football stadium; a visit to the Salvador Dalí museum in Figueras and a day at Waterworld.
+Outside of the classroom, all year 7 students will be given the opportunity of going to Ypres in France for 3 days and all year 8 students are offered the opportunity of taking part in our overseas trip to Barcelona where students can put into practice the language skills they have acquired in lessons.
+We fly to Barcelona from Gatwick and we stay in a hotel just outside of Barcelona and we undertake various activities which include visiting the Nou Camp, Barcelona’s famous football stadium; a visit to the Salvador Dalí museum in Figueras and a day at Waterworld.

-We use ipads regularly in lessons and for homework and we subscribe to Linguascope an on-line language learning website to support work in lessons, and students are able to use these at home too.
+Homework tasks are varied and is set once a week, we subscribe to Linguascope, an on-line language learning website to support work in lessons, and students are able to use this at home also.

 ‘Without language, one cannot talk to people and understand them; one cannot share their hopes and aspirations, grasp their history, appreciate their poetry or savour their songs’.
 Nelson Mandela